QuaddBox/.github/profile/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License

 ---

 ## Contact

-For any questions, feel free to reach out : anthonytwan75official@gmail.com
+For any questions, feel free to reach out: anthonytwan75official@gmail.com

 - **Team** [QuaddBox/QuaddLabs](https://github.com/QuaddBox)
 - **Members:**